Skip to main content

 Popular posts from this blog

-Hash Natural Join
+Hash Outer Join

-To perform hash join, Oracle follows these steps: 1.
-Oracle chooses the smallest of two tables as the hash table (otherwise called as driving table).
+As per the definition of hash outer join, the driving (or parent) table whose rows are being preserved is used to build the hash table, and the driven (or child) table is used to probe the hash table.
+To perform this hash outer join, Oracle follows these steps (assume, child table has to be outer-joined with parent table): 1.
+Oracle chooses parent table as the hash table (otherwise called as driving table).
 Oracle built the hash table in RAM after applying the hash function on the joining column(s) of the driving table.
-2. Oracle chooses the other [big] table as the probe table (otherwise called as driven table or probing table).
+2. Oracle chooses child table as the probe table (otherwise called as driven table or probing table).
 It traverse through all the records of this probe table, applies the same hash function on the joining column(s) [column(s) used to join these two tables] and will hit the corresponding entry in the hash table.
-3. Oracle returns the output if a record from driving table is already present in the same hash key, else no record will be returned.
-It may look like Nested loop join & Hash join have the same architecture since both these have the concept of driving & driven tables but they have entirely different design if you closely look a...
+3. Oracle returns the output if a record from the driving table is already present in...